Git workflow for contributors¶

 Once your feature has been merged into the upstream code you should delete your feature branch, both locally and on GitHub as well:

-In order to delete the feature branch locally, change to the master branch (or any branch other than your feature branch) and delete your feature branch:
+In order to delete the feature branch locally, change to the main branch (or any branch other than your feature branch) and delete your feature branch:

 In order to delete the feature branch on GitHub as well use the command: